shahraj81/aida/tools/aida-evaluation/README.md

 # Introduction

-This document describes how to run the AIDA Task1 evaluation pipeline for M36 practice data using the AIDA-Evaluation docker as a standalone utility.
+This document describes how to run the AIDA Task1/Task2 evaluation pipeline for M36 practice data using the AIDA-Evaluation docker as a standalone utility.

-In order to build the docker image it is important that you have access to the following:

-1. GraphDB -- ./docker/graphdb-free-9.3.3-dist.zip

-  The AIDA-Evaluation docker uses GraphDB as the triple-store for storing (and applying queries against) the KBs represented in the AIDA Interchange Format.
-The docker has been tested with `graphdb-free-9.3.3-dist.zip`.
-The being the free version comes with the limitation of being able to run no more than two queries in parallel.
-GraphDB can be downloaded from `https://www.ontotext.com/free-graphdb-download/`.

-  This document also describes how to use build the docker image using a different version of GraphDB.

 [top](#how-to-run-the-aida-evaluation-pipeline)

 # How to build the docker image?

-1. Place the following files (see [Introduction](#introduction) for details) inside the directory at `./docker/`:
-  * graphdb-free-9.3.3-dist.zip
+The docker has been tested with `graphdb-free-9.3.3-dist` but this section also describes how to configure it to work with a different version.

-2. Make change to the first line (as shown below) of `./docker/Makefile` in order to update the value of variable `ROOT` to reflect your system specific location of directory where the code form the [AIDA evaluation repository](https://github.com/shahraj81/aida) is placed:
+Independent of which version of GraphDB you are using, you would need to first update the value of the variable named `ROOT` at the first line of `./docker/Makefile` (as shown below) to reflect your system specific location of directory where the code form the [AIDA evaluation repository](https://github.com/shahraj81/aida) is placed:

   ~~~
   ROOT=/absolute/path/to/aida/tools/aida-evaluation
   ~~~

+## Using the tested version of GraphDB

+1. Download `graphdb-free-9.3.3-dist.zip` from `https://www.ontotext.com/free-graphdb-download/`, and place it inside `./docker/`:

 3. Run the following command: